-Students, parents, friends among the dead in shootings
+Couples, parents, friends among the dead in shootings

 Beatrice Nicole Warren-Curtis, 36, was a friend of Monica Brickhouse, and they were together when they died in the Dayton massacre.

 Anthem Insurance Cos. released a statement saying both women worked for the health insurer and were “dear friends.”
-Known by her middle name, Warren-Curtis had recently transferred to Ohio from Virginia Beach, Virginia.
+Known by her middle name, Warren-Curtis worked at the company’s Virginia Beach, Virginia, location.

 Ricky Brown said he went to school with Warren-Curtis in Delaware, her native state, and considered her a good friend.

-Note: This story has been corrected to reflect that Brickhouse and not Warren-Curtis had recently relocated to Ohio.